RossAlexBs/RPS-Training/README.md

 # training-rps
-just for a training purposes.
+just for training purposes.
 No ownership of pngs.